Laravel-Backpack/docs/4.1/add-ons-how-to-create-a-backpack-addon.md

 <a name="step-3-put-it-on-packagist"></a>
 ## Step 3.
 Put it on Packagist

 On [Packagist.org](https://packagist.org), submit a new package.
-Enter you package's GitHub URL and click Check.
+Enter your package's GitHub URL and click Check.
 If any errors occur, follow the onscreen instructions.

 When you're done, you'll be taken to your packagist page, where you'll probably get a notice like this: